PratibhaPatted/M1_Application_BankSystem/1_Requirements/README.md

 # Introduction

-This system is basically designed for storing the banking details.
-The whole system is designed by C programming language.
-It develops the general idea of how the bank details of customers are stored like their name, address, contact number and so many other details.
-The user interface is quite a simple with normal screen design so that employees can easily get familiar with it.
+This system is primarily intended for the storage of banking information.
+The C programming language was used to create the entire system.
+It establishes a basic notion of how clients' bank details, such as their name, address, phone number, and other information, are preserved.
+The user interface is straightforward, with a standard screen design, so staff may quickly become accustomed to it.

 # Requirements